Skip to content

-The Reebok Nano X and Reebok Nano X1 are vastly different, which makes choosing between the two increasingly more important based on the context of your needs and goals.
-Some lifters and athletes love the Reebok Nano X1 while others passionately dislike it, and we’ll discuss why this might be in this article.
+The Reebok Nano X and Reebok Nano X1 are vastly different, which makes choosing between these two cross-training shoes increasingly more important based on the context of your needs and goals.

-The Reebok Nano 9 and Nano X were very similar in construction and it seems that Reebok has wholly changed course for what populations the Reebok Nano X1 will work best for.
+The Nano 9 and X were very similar in construction and it seems that Reebok has wholly changed course for what populations the Reebok Nano X1 will work best for.
 This is important to recognize especially if you’re on the market for the best Reebok CrossFit shoes.

 Reebok Nano X VS Reebok Nano X1 Performance